fnuecke/lama/README.md

 API
 ===

+This list is just meant to provide a quick overview of the available functionality.
 Please see the [actual code](lama) for full documentation.
 It is rather well commented.
 While you're at it, have a look at the `lama.reason` table to see how the movement functions may fail.

 Constants
 -------